graphcommerce-org/graphcommerce/.changeset/shiny-falcons-shout.md

 '@graphcommerce/magento-graphcms': minor
 ---

-Add save in address book checkbox to shipping address form
+Add a 'save in address book' checkbox to the shipping address form.